FactomProject/factom-docs/wallet/includes/_factom-explorer.md

 [Entry Blocks](http://explorer.factom.org/eblock/a66d2c6b9bf118baaca96016e6fd03d52c0fc2a2332e001be32286805a8ef8fb) package Entry Hashes of all entries for a particular Factom Chain received over a ten-minute period, arranged in the order in which they were received by the Federated server.

 After each ten-minute period, the Merkle Roots for each Entry Block are stored in the Directory Block.
-Entry Blocks contain Entry Hashes with 10 one-minute markers.
+Entry Blocks contain Entry Hashes with ten one-minute markers.

 ![Explorer 15](/images/wallet_109.png)